modular-magician/terraform-provider-google-beta/website/docs/index.html.markdown

 Take advantage of [Modules](https://www.terraform.io/docs/modules/index.html) to simplify your config by browsing the [Module Registry for GCP modules](https://registry.terraform.io/browse?provider=google).

-The Google provider is jointly maintained by:
+The Google Beta provider is jointly maintained by:

 * The [Google Cloud Graphite Team](https://cloudplatform.googleblog.com/2017/03/partnering-on-open-source-Google-and-HashiCorp-engineers-on-managing-GCP-infrastructure.html) at Google
 * The Terraform team at [HashiCorp](https://www.hashicorp.com/)